sirbrillig/gitnews-menubar/README.md

 - Shows read notifications as well as unread ones.
 - Allows marking notifications as unread.
 - Allows temporarily muting notifications from repos that you want to exclude.
+- Allows holding down the Command key to open multiple notifications at once.
 - The menubar icon is different when there are notifications that you've seen but not read.

 ## Icons